turbot/steampipe-plugin-scaleway/docs/tables/scaleway_billing_consumption.md

 A Scaleway Billing Consumption track the costs of various scaleway products such as object_storage, storage, serverless, ect.

+This table requires an Organization ID to be configured in the scaleway.spc file.

 ## Table Usage Guide

 The `scaleway_billing_consumtion` table offers insights into the Billing Consumption within Scaleway.